PART IOil Export Charges (continued)

 (2) Every person required by subsection (1) to keep records and books of account shall retain those records and books of account and every account and voucher necessary to verify the information contained therein until the expiration of six years from the end of the calendar year in respect of which those records and books of account are kept.

-(3) Every person required by subsection (1) to keep records and books of account shall, at all reasonable times, make the records and books of account and every account and voucher necessary to verify the information therein available to officers of the Board and other persons thereunto authorized by the Board and give them every facility necessary to inspect the records, books, accounts and vouchers.
+(3) Every person required by subsection (1) to keep records and books of account must, at all reasonable times, make the records and books of account and the accounts and vouchers necessary to verify the information in them available to designated officers and inspection officers, as defined in section 2 of the Canadian Energy Regulator Act and any other person designated by the Regulator and give them every facility necessary to inspect the records, books, accounts and vouchers.

-13 Where any difference arises or where any doubt exists as to whether any charge is payable or as to the amount of the charge that is payable on the exportation of any oil, the Canadian International Trade Tribunal established by the Canadian International Trade Tribunal Act may declare what amount of charge is payable thereon, if any, and for that purpose sections 104 and 105 of the Excise Tax Act apply with such modifications as the circumstances require and any reference in those sections to the Deputy Minister shall be construed as a reference to the Secretary of the National Energy Board.
+13 If any difference arises or if any doubt exists as to whether any charge is payable or as to the amount of the charge that is payable on the exportation of any oil, the Canadian International Trade Tribunal established by the Canadian International Trade Tribunal Act may declare what amount of charge is payable, if any, and for that purpose sections 104 and 105 of the Excise Tax Act apply with any modifications that the circumstances require and any reference in those sections to the Deputy Minister is to be construed as a reference to the Chief Executive Officer of the Regulator.

 - R.S., 1985, c.
 E-6, s.
 13